milesgwood/milesgwood.github.io/pages/AWS/minecraft.md

 # See how you can restore EC2 instance from EBS volume that was saved 20GiB.

+## YOU ONLY NEED TO DO THIS IF YOU FAILED TO BACKUP YOUR PLAY

 Login and reattach volume.
 You must put the instance in the same Availability Zone.

 `lsblk` to show disks